What is it?

 The problem with other mice

 Regular mice can be slow to operate because you need to constantly switch your hands back and forth from the keyboard to the mouse.
 They can also cause repetitive use injuries like carpal tunnel syndrome.
 Additionally, people with diseases like peripheral neuropathy, ALS, spinal cord injury and others may find operating a mouse with their hands difficult.

 Head tracking mice like NaturalPoint’s SmartNav require you to wear an inconvienient reflective dot on your head.
 Also, you must set the sensitivity high enough to select a single character, which requires wide head rotations to move the pointer across the entire screen.
 This makes moving the mouse slower and can cause muscle fatigue after many hours per day.

 Gaze tracking mice like Tobii’s PCEye have a camera that can look at your eyes and determine where on the screen they are pointing.
 Eye gaze is very fast because eyes can quickly move to fix on a point.
 However, it’s only accurate within 1-4 cm.
 Their solution is to have a two-step process where you first gaze at a control bar to turn on clicking, then gaze where you want to click and it zooms in on the exact point.
-Unfortunately, means it takes longer click.
+Unfortunately, this means it takes longer to click.

 How it works

 The Precision Gaze Mouse offers the best of both worlds: the speed of gaze tracking, and the precision of head tracking.
 It can instantly move or “warp” the mouse pointer to the area of the screen where you’re looking.
 Often, it will warp right where you want the pointer, but sometimes you’ll need to make a small adjustment.
 You can move your head slightly up and down or to the side to precisely click on small buttons or pieces of text.
 It only requires a small movement to adjust the pointer.